Emory A. Hebard: Vermont House of Representatives

 In 1960 Hebard was a successful Republican candidate for the Vermont House of Representatives.
 Elected when the House consisted of 246 members elected based on "one town, one representative," Hebard was named Chairman of the Reapportionment Committee by Speaker Franklin S. Billings, Jr. in 1965 when federal court decisions mandating proportional representation meant the creation of state legislative districts and the reduction of the House to 150 members.

 Vermont was dominated by Republicans, and the House was controlled by Republicans from small towns, who overwhelmingly opposed reapportionment and the creation of districts because those changes threatened continued Republican and rural control.
 As the member from Glover, one of Vermont's smallest town at only 683 residents, and as a conservative Republican, Hebard could have been expected to oppose proportional representation.
-Instead, Billings and Hebard persuaded House members to support it with the argument that if Vermont didn't solve the problem, the federal government and the courts would do it instead.
+Instead, Billings and Hebard persuaded House members to support it with the argument that if Vermont did not solve the problem, the federal government and the courts would do it instead.

 The reapportionment effort was successful and Hebard ran successfully for a seat in the reapportioned House in the 1965 special election, now a candidate from Glover and four other towns that were combined into a two-member district.
 He served in the House until 1969.

 Hebard's district included Irasburg.
 The conservatism he displayed in the 1950s and 1960s included approval of the actions of local residents during the 1968 "Irasburg Affair," in which an African American minister was targeted by a campaign to force him out of Vermont.
 This effort included police harassment as well as an anonymous individual firing gunshots into the minister's home.